 I would also recommend a second opinion when it comes to canine limping due to the number of possibilities.
 Just my opinion.

 “She is your friend, your partner, your defender, your dog.
 You are her life, her love, her leader.
 She will be yours, faithful and true, to the last beat of her heart.
 You owe it to her to be worthy of such devotion.” ~~Unknown

 Always consult a veterinarian should your dog develop any kind of a limp.

 If you have a recuperating dog keeping them separate from other dogs is important.
 One of the functions of a dog crate is to give the dog a place to heal in peace.
-If you think you may need to offer your dog this type of security please visit us to see what we have to offer.
+If you think you may need to offer your dog this type of security, please visit us to see what we have to offer.
 We have a variety of crates including heavy duty dog crates.
 It can make a positive difference in your dog's recuperation.

-I hope that "10 Types of Injuries that can cause Canine Limping" will help solve a potentially serious problem if it happens to your dog.
+I hope that "10 Types of Injuries that can cause Canine Limping" will help solve a potentially dangerous problem if it happens to your dog.
 A dog that can't enjoy running or walking is not living a whole life.